bootdotdev/blog/content/misc/popular-coding-languages-2021.md

 There are several reasons it’s the most popular coding language for coders who want to quickly increase their salary.
 First, it’s a language that’s built for big projects.
 Unlike Ruby, for instance, which is quick to build but hard to scale, Go was intentionally created by Google to help them with truly tremendously-sized projects and tasks faster.
 It’s intentionally created to reduce time spent reading and debugging code to help make these tasks achieveable.
 This makes it an attractive language for many big companies that are aiming to achieve projects on this scale.

 It’s also reputed to be faster and easier than Perl to learn, which tops the list of highest salaries.
 Perl comes with several decades of history and opinions to wade through, while Go, created only in 2009, has a smaller and more modern syntax.
-Unlike many coding languages with bloated vocabularies, Go is small enough to “fit in your head,” to paraphrase Samuel Jones, a data engineer who [wrote up a review of Go](https://willowtreeapps.com/ideas/the-pros-and-cons-of-programming-in-go#:~:text=Go's%20syntax%20is%20small%20compared,of%20time%20looking%20things%20up.&text=Non%2DGo%20programmers%2C%20especially%20those,usually%20understand%20what's%20going%20on.) after using it to build an API.
+Unlike many coding languages with bloated vocabularies, Go is small enough to "fit in your head," to paraphrase Samuel Jones, a data engineer who [wrote up a review of Go](https://willowtreeapps.com/ideas/the-pros-and-cons-of-programming-in-go#:~:text=Go's%20syntax%20is%20small%20compared,of%20time%20looking%20things%20up.&text=Non%2DGo%20programmers%2C%20especially%20those,usually%20understand%20what's%20going%20on.) after using it to build an API.
 This reduces time searching for answers and syntax online and in reference books.

 It’s also possible to learn it just by reading since the syntax is clear enough that non-Goers and even non-coders can look at it and understand what’s happening.